GSE ends 2021 as Africa’s 2nd best stock market

 In dollar terms, the exchange recorded 38.59 percent return for investors, whilst investors enjoyed 43.66 percent gain in local term.

-On the other hand, the Malawi Stock Exchange was 3rd, with a return of 32.24 percent and 40.05 in dollar and local terms respectively.
+On the other hand, the Malawi Stock Exchange was 3rd, with a return of 32.24 percent and 40.05 in dollar and local term respectively.

 The GSE enjoyed one of its best runs in recent times last year, reversing three consecutive years’ losses.